• Art Magazine

 Joachim Rodriguez y Romero

-Immerse yourself in the world of neon art and discover abstract works of art, sculptures and wall art that are brought to life neon and LED
+Immerse yourself in the world of neon art and discover abstract artworks, sculptures and wall art brought to life neon and LED

-Artists from all over the republic and beyond are followed by this fascinating design trend, which creates a unique atmosphere in every room.
+Artists from all over the country and beyond are embracing this fascinating design trend, which creates a unique atmosphere in every room.

 Let yourself be inspired by the beauty and creativity of neon art and discover the endless possibilities of this exciting material.